Intercultural Communication Major

 - Semester Abroad with public presentation upon return.

-- U.S. Community Diversity Project with public presentation.
+- U.S. Community Diversity Project with public presentation.2

 - 1

-With approval of advisor, students may substitute an appropriate class taken abroad for one of the cultural courses focused on contemporary perspectives or for one of the cultural courses focused on historical perspectives.
+With approval of advisor, students may substitute up to 2 courses taken abroad for cultural courses focused on contemporary or historical perspectives.

 - 2